ProximoSrl/ProximoSrl.github.io/_posts/2014-10-06-Ubiquitous-language.md

 if we talk to a mechanical parts manufacturer we can refer to "Bill of Materials", but if we talk to a fashion manufacturer and we say "Bill of Materials" the games are over :"your product is not for us, we don't deal with BOM".
-Their bill of materials (IT: distinta base) is "Scheda tecnica"; I don't know how to translate with the correct meaning in english, maybe in english there's not this distinction.
+Their bill of materials (IT: "distinta base") is "Scheda tecnica"; I don't know how to translate with the correct meaning in english, maybe in english there's not this distinction.
 If we talk with an PCB assembly company, "Scheda tecnica" means "Product Sheet".

-With all these distinctions how can we model our software in an Ubiquitous way?
+With all these distinctions how can we design our model in an Ubiquitous way?

+We gave up on UL until something happened...

 ## No it's all about meanings

+One year later I was asked to do a three days class on CQRS+ES, usually I drop these kind of requests because It's not my work, my goal is to delivery (working) software to our customers not to teach others to do the same (that's post-work community stuff).

+"Semantic... semantic... semantic"..
+I found myself talking *all the time* about domain semantic

 <blockquote>
 There's a sign on the wall but she wants to be sure<br/>